 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

-The contact form we use is a Google service.
-We collect only the information that you submit to us, but Google likely gathers additional data, such as your IP (internet) address.
-Never send confidential data such as passwords on our, or any other forms.
+The contact forms we use are both HubSpot and Google services.
+We collect only the information that you submit to us, but third party suppliers likely gather additional data, such as your IP (internet) address.
+Never send confidential data such as passwords on our, or any other, forms.